 In this language, \ref{vt1r3} asserts the almost-orthogonality of certain unary types.

 Let $F,K,L,K',L$ denote algebraically closed valued fields. $\widehat{F}$ denotes the completion of $F$.

 When $K \leq L$ is an extension of valued fields, $K=K^a$, and $tr. deg. _K L = tr. deg. _{K_{\res}} L_{\res}$, we will say that $L/K$ is {\em purely inertial}.
-If instead $tr. deg. _K L = rk_{\Qq} (\val(L)/\val(K)$, we will say that $L/K$ is {\em purely ramified.}
+If instead $tr. deg. _K L = rk_{\Qq} (\val(L)/\val(K))$, we will say that $L/K$ is {\em purely ramified.}

-We will use Theorem 2.11 of \cite{HHM2}, or rather the following corollary: if $F(a),K$ are almost-orthogonal over $F=F^{a}$, then so are $F(a)^{a},K$.
+The following lemma will use Theorem 2.11 of \cite{HHM2}, or rather the following corollary: if $F(a),K$ are almost orthogonal over $F=F^{a}$, then so are $F(a)^{a},K$.
 (Note that this is immediate for perfect Henselian closure in place of algebraic closure.)